yasserbdj96/hiphp/README.md

 ❯ python3 run.py <KEY> <URL>

 # In case you encounter some errors on Windows os:
-# You must enter the installation path of your Python program in the "config.ini" file or use this command -->python -c "import sys; open('config.ini', 'a').write('python_default_path='+sys.executable)"
+# You must enter the installation path of your Python program in the "config.ini" file or use this command -->python -c "import sys; open('config.ini', 'w+').write('python_default_path='+sys.executable)"
 ❯ run.bat <KEY> <URL>
 ```